FACT-Finder-Web-Components/demos/README.md

-# FACT-Finder Web Components Demos
+# FactFinder Web Components Demos

-These demos showcase the usage of FACT-Finder Web Components.
+These demos showcase the usage of FactFinder Web Components.
 You will also find several special use cases with a custom implementation.

+**CAUTION**:
+These are **not** plug-and-play solutions.
+The purpose of these demos is to provide you with a source to draw inspiration from to build your own individual solution.

 ## Installation